Online December 3 6:00 - 7:00pm

 Online Event: Don't dump on the NT

-Carbon dumping is the latest greenwashing tactic being used by the fossil fuel industry to further its expansion, and it’s coming to Darwin.
+Carbon dumping is the latest greenwashing tactic being used by the fossil fuel industry to further its expansion, turning our oceans into their dumping ground along the way.

 Japanese gas giant INPEX has just lodged plans with the federal environment department for Australia’s first offshore carbon dumping project (carbon capture and storage).